How is it used?

-A reticulocyte count may be ordered when a patient has a decreased RBC count and/or a decreased haemoglobin and haematocrit and the doctor wants to evaluate bone marrow function.
-In a patient with no apparent symptoms, these findings may be found during routine blood work.
-Testing may also be ordered when a patient has symptoms such as paleness, fatigue, weakness, shortness of breath and/or blood in the stool.
+A reticulocyte count may be requested when someone has a decreased RBC count and/or a decreased haemoglobin and haematocrit and it is necessary to evaluate bone marrow function.
+In someone with no apparent symptoms, these findings may be found during routine blood tests.
+Testing may also be ordered when someone has symptoms such as paleness, fatigue, weakness, shortness of breath and/or blood in the stool.

-When a patient has an increased number of RBCs and elevated haemoglobin and haematocrit the reticulocyte count may be ordered to help determine the degree and rate of overproduction of RBCs.
+When someone has an increased number of red blood cells and elevated haemoglobin and haematocrit, the reticulocyte count may be requested to help determine the degree and rate of overproduction of red blood cells.

 What does the test result mean?

 The reticulocyte count is a reflection of recent bone marrow activity.
-If the bone marrow is responding appropriately to the demand for increased numbers of RBCs, then the bone marrow will allow for the early release of more immature RBCs (reticulocytes) - thus the increased reticulocyte count.
-If a patient haemorrhages (bleeds), then the number of reticulocytes will rise a few days later in an attempt to compensate for the red cell loss.
-If a patient has chronic blood loss then the number of reticulocytes will stay at an increased level as the marrow tries to keep up with the demand for new RBCs.
-If the marrow is unable to keep up or is not functioning normally, then the number of reticulocytes may be normal or only slightly elevated despite demand, but will eventually decrease due to lack of adequate production.
-If the number of reticulocytes is not elevated in an anaemic patient then it is likely that there is some degree of bone marrow dysfunction or failure and/or a deficiency of erythropoietin.
+Results may indicate whether a disease or condition is present that is generating an increased demand for new red blood cells and whether the bone marrow is able to respond to the extra requirement.
+Occasionally, results may indicate overproduction of red blood cells.
+If the bone marrow is responding appropriately to the demand for increased numbers of red blood cells, it will allow for the early release of more immature RBCs (reticulocytes) - thus the increased reticulocyte count.
+If someone haemorrhages (bleeds), the number of reticulocytes will rise a few days later in an attempt to compensate for the red cell loss.
+If they have chronic blood loss the number of reticulocytes will stay at an increased level as the marrow tries to keep up with the demand for new red blood cells.
+If the marrow is unable to keep up or is not functioning normally, the number of reticulocytes may be normal or only slightly elevated despite demand but will eventually decrease due to lack of adequate production.
+If the number of reticulocytes is not elevated in someone with anaemia then it is likely that there is some degree of bone marrow dysfunction or failure and/or a deficiency of erythropoietin.

 The reticulocyte count gives an indication of what may be happening but is not directly diagnostic of any one particular disease.
-It is a sign that further investigation may be necessary and a tool to monitor therapy.
+It is a sign that further investigation may be necessary and a tool that can be used to monitor therapy.

 Is there anything else I should know?

 Patients who move to higher altitudes may have increased reticulocyte counts as their body adapts to the lower oxygen content of their new location.
-Smokers also may demonstrate increased number of RBCs and reticulocytes.
+Smokers also may demonstrate increased number of red blood cells and reticulocytes.

 Reticulocyte counts may be increased during pregnancy.
 Newborns have a higher percentage of reticulocytes but the number drops to near adult levels within a few weeks.

 Traditionally, reticulocyte counts have been done manually by looking at a specially stained slide under the microscope and counting the number of reticulocytes in a number of fields of view.
-This method is still in use but it is in the process of being replaced by automated methods that allow for a greater number of cells to be counted, thus enhancing the accuracy of reticulocyte counts.
+This method has largely been replaced by automated instruments that allow for a greater number of cells to be counted, thus enhancing the accuracy of reticulocyte counts.